What should I do following a bad home survey report?

 - Recommended action on repairs

 Your conveyancing solicitor may also be able to offer pragmatic advice on what to do.

 Get advice on cost and timelines

 Now is the time to weigh up how much you want the house against how much time and money needs to be spent on it.

-Talk to the vendor
+Talk to the seller

-The extent of the price reduction may depend on how keen the vendor is to sell, or how much interest they’ve had in the property from elsewhere.
+However, this is still a negotiation.
+The level of price reduction may depend on how keen the vendor is to sell or how much interest they’ve had in the property from elsewhere.

 An adverse property survey report isn’t usually a reason to panic, however.
 Get as much detail as you can, do the necessary sums and communicate with the seller.